WORD Christchurch Festival Opens Next Week!

 In between, the ever-popular Risky Women is back featuring daring wāhine sharing moments when they took a chance in their personal or professional lives; and the candid and unedited event Bad Diaries Salon returns with five writers sharing writing from their personal diaries.

 You’ll need to be quick to secure tickets to Cabinet of Curiosities, where writers share their weird and wonderful obsessions.
-See award-winning multisensory artist Dr Jo Burzynska in Fragrant Texts - a sniffable exploration of all things booky; join in a debate about whether AI is negatively impacting creativity and the written word; and share nibbles and a drink with renowned New Zealand cook, caterer, entrepreneur and cooking school tutor Tina Duncan as she imparts wisdom from a lifetime working with food in the glorious Champagne Lounge at Crowne Plaza.
+See award-winning multisensory artist Dr Jo Burzynska in conversation with Dr Erin Harrington in Fragrant Texts - a sniffable exploration of all things booky; join in a debate about whether AI is negatively impacting creativity and the written word; and share nibbles and a drink with renowned New Zealand cook, caterer, entrepreneur and cooking school tutor Tina Duncan as she imparts wisdom from a lifetime working with food in the glorious Champagne Lounge at Crowne Plaza.

 The exploration of powerful personal stories is a feature of this year’s festival with events including new work by lauded New Zealand born British writer and literary critic Catherine Taylor; trailblazing scholar and activist Ngāhuia te Awekōtuku (Te Arawa, Tūhoe, Ngāpuhi, Waikato); former Waitaha Canterbury local body politician Dame Anna Crighton; multi-award-winning Ōtautahi Christchurch-raised poet Grace Yee; and Wellington writer and curator Megan Dunn.